Chymyst/chymyst-core/docs/chymyst10.md

 A DCM peer may open several cluster sessions if different `ClusterConfig` values specify different cluster URLs.
 However, a single reaction site may not consume molecules from different clusters (this would have created unsolvable deadlock problems).

-Since `ClusterConfig` values are immutable, they are compared as values (not as JVM object identities).
+Since `ClusterConfig` values are immutable, they are compared as values (not as JVM object pointers).
 Therefore, different parts of the program may create their own copies of `ClusterConfig` values, still resulting in a single cluster session as long as all `ClusterConfig` values contain the same configuration data.

-If the cluster session is disconnected due to time-out or network failure, a new session will be created automatically to reconnect to the cluster if possible.
+If the cluster session is disconnected due to a network time-out or network failure, a new session will be created automatically to reconnect to the cluster if possible.
-Failure to connect to the cluster will be logged, and will result in stopping the emission or consumption of any DMs, while local (non-distributed) reactions will still proceed normally.
+A temporary failure to connect to the cluster will result in temporarily stopping the emission or consumption of any DMs, while local (non-distributed) reactions will still proceed normally.

 ## New data available

 New DMs can become available on the cluster site in two situations:

-- after explicitly emitting a DM (either within a reaction or outside reactions), the DM becomes available for participating DCM peers to consume
+- After explicitly emitting a DM (either within a reaction or outside reactions), the DM becomes available for participating DCM peers to consume.
-- after a network failure or other failure in a DCM peer that previously consumed some DM from the cluster site and started a reaction, the DCM determines that the DCM peer failed to complete the reaction; the DCM then returns the affected DMs automatically to the cluster site, making them again available
+- After a network failure or other failure in a DCM peer that previously consumed some DM from the cluster site and started a reaction, the DCM determines that the DCM peer failed to complete the reaction; the DCM then returns the affected DMs automatically to the cluster site, making them again available.

 The DCM peer receives a "new data" notification each time a new distributed molecule becomes available on the cluster.
 A "new data" notification is also generated at the beginning of a cluster session.